-The Group's cash flow interest rate risks primarily relate to cash at banks (2021: cash at banks and a bank borrowing).
+The Group's cash flow interest rate risks primarily relate to cash at banks (2022: cash at banks).
 The Group does not enter into any contract for interest rate hedging purposes.
 However, management monitors the related interest rate risk exposure closely and will consider hedging significant interest rate risk exposure should the need arise.

-Had interest rates been 100 basis points higher/lower than the prevailing interest rate for the year ended 31 March 2022, with all other variables held constant, the post-tax profit and equity for the year ended 31 March 2022, would have been approximately HK\$486,000 higher/lower (2021: HK\$462,000 higher/lower), as a result of changes in interest income on cash at banks (2021: interest income on cash at banks and interest expenses from a bank borrowing).
+Had interest rates been 100 basis points higher/lower than the prevailing interest rate for the year ended 31 March 2023, with all other variables held constant, the post-tax profit and equity for the year ended 31 March 2023, would have been approximately HK\$610,000 higher/lower (2022: HK\$500,000 higher/lower), as a result of changes in interest income on cash at banks (2022: interest income on cash at banks).